Omnichannel is the biggest weapon high growth retail brands have against Amazon, Walmart and other major players.

 - Deep operational integrations.
 All warehouses, stores, online and offline sales channels and POS systems need to talk to each other so that orders, fulfillment and returns can be handled in one back office.

 - Automated inventory.
-Stock levels need to automatically update in real-time across every sales channel.
+Stock levels need to automatically update in real-time across every sales channel in line with good inventory management practices.

 This means utilizing a form of omnichannel order management system (like Veeqo).